-Applicants are required to submit work samples of experience that is documented on the applicant's Log of Appraisal Experience (REA 3004).

-OREA will request these work samples after receipt of the application.
+Applicants are required to submit work samples from their Log of Appraisal Experience (REA 3004).
+OREA will request the work samples; APPLICANTS SHOULD NOT SUBMIT THEM WITH THE INITIAL APPLICATION.
 All work samples must be complete and in full conformance with USPAP requirements.
 If any of the work samples are found not to conform with any portion of USPAP, the experience claimed may be rejected and the application may be denied.
 The work samples submitted to OREA should cover a representative sampling of the applicant's work.
 Additionally, work samples for the certified levels should demonstrate the applicant's ability to perform complex assignments.

-OREA reserves the right to require the submission of additional samples and/or complete workfiles.
+OREA reserves the right to require the submission of additional samples and/or complete work files.